benjaminsnorris/bennorris.com/_posts/2022-03-05-spiraling-about-spiraling.md

 At times, this feels like a hollow victory, and at others like a monumental achievement.
 The good thing from the past little while is how I have been able to frame and respond to the hard thing (trying to do life).

 OCD has been kicking my ass lately.
 I have been extremely symptomatic.
 This often looks like being short and irritated, typically with those who are closest to me.
 I have a low tolerance for uncertainty, and think in literal, black-and-white terms.
-My mind gets caught in loops, particularly at changes, surprises, or anything that doesn’t compute (which tends to be most things when I am in this state).
+My mind gets caught in loops, particularly at [plan changes](https://bennorris.com/tags/plan-change/), surprises, or anything that doesn’t compute (which tends to be most things when I am in this state).

 When my mind starts to spiral, if I notice it at all, I get frustrated that I am spiraling and start spiraling about the fact that I am spiraling.